gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 - we can accept the first:

+This means that a student is more likely to be judged by the overall performance  of its school during time of its school (historical distribution = CKj) instead of its own performance.

 - We partially accept the second (in our results the algorithm only skews the distribution upwards and does not hollow out the middle).